-Amended plans have been received showing an amended layout which re-locates the main vehicle access to the centre of the site away from the shared boundary with No.29.
+Further amended plans have since been received showing an amended layout which re-locates the main vehicle access to the centre of the site away from the shared boundary with No.29.
 Plots 1 and 2 fronting Little Aston Road have been reduced in height by 1m and 0.7m respectively along with the inclusion of a hipped roof adjacent the shared boundaries and an additional single storey rear 2m deep extension.
 All plots to rear have been changed to single storey bungalows.